-During 2020, our Board of Directors held ten meetings.
-During each of 2019 and 2020, no director attended less than 75% of the Board of Directors' and applicable committee meetings.
-In addition, the independent directors met in executive session periodically in 2020 and all seven directors attended either telephonically or in person the annual meeting of stockholders held on Monday, May 11, 2020..
+During 2023, our Board of Directors held seven meetings.
+All directors attended at least 75% of the meetings of the Board of Directors and the committees on which they served during 2023.
+In addition, the independent directors met in executive session periodically in 2023.
+We have not established a policy with regard to the attendance of board members at annual stockholder meetings.
 We have not established a policy with regard to the attendance of board members at annual stockholder meetings.